| 14 min read

 When you change the policy file (for example, switching from mode: testing to mode: enforce), you must also change the id in the DNS TXT record.
 Senders cache the policy for max_age seconds.
 They only re-fetch when they see a new id.
 If the id stays the same, senders keep using the old cached policy.

-With max_age: 604800 (7 days), your fix does not take effect for up to a week.
-With max_age: 2592000 (30 days), you are stuck for a month.
+With max_age: 604800 (7 days), your fix may not take effect for up to a week.
+With max_age: 2592000 (30 days), you may be waiting a month.

 Our enforce mode and rollback guide covers the three-point sync rule in detail.